Gopal-Khadka/DevGram/PROCEDURES.md

 ## Dynamic Suggested Users

-For home section, we can get synamic suggested user from the database rather than using the fixed user data.
+For home section, we can get dynamic suggested user from the database rather than using the fixed user data.
 We will create a hook to do that for us.
 We will only suggest the users that we have not followed and we have limited no of the users to be suggested to be `3`.

 ## Create Post Functionality